Updated: Oct 14

 The dentin layer has a yellow appearance and it is what gives the tooth it's color because the enamel is translucent.
 The yellow color shows through the translucency of the enamel.
-Below is a photo of what it looks like.

 You normally can't see the dentin layer because the enamel is covering over it but if the enamel gets worn away, then it will expose the layer underneath.
 Your enamel is the hardest substance in the body but it is not impenetrable.
 There are a variety of situations that can cause your enamel to be worn away.

 Causes of exposed dentin

 There are many different causes of exposed dentin but they are all a result of the enamel layer being worn away or eroded.
 These are some of the common causes:

 Grinding your teeth at night will slowly wear away the enamel and expose the dentin.
 The constant grinding motion is unhealthy for your teeth.
 The cause for grinding is usually due to stress.
 Treatment for this condition involves making a night guard to wear and also lifestyle changes such as de-stressing.

 Overzealous brushing especially with a hard tooth brush can cause major damage to your enamel.
 If you couple that with an abrasive toothpaste, your dentin will be exposed in no time.
 Treatment would be to switch to a soft bristle brush along with a non-abrasive toothpaste but most importantly to be more gentle while brushing.

 The gums can recede because you are genetically predisposed to it or it could be from aggressive brushing as well.
 Once the gums recede, it will expose the layer of dentin underneath, which is very sensitive.
 Even if your tooth has a crown on it, the gums can still recede below where the crown margin ends.
 Below is a photo of a crown with receding gums.